Check out the new features we released in 2021!

 October 13, 2021

 For iOS push notification campaigns, you can now specify an interruption level: Passive, Active, Time Sensitive, or Critical.
 This affects how and when users will be alerted to your campaign's incoming push notification (for example, it determines whether or not an alert for your push notification should break through an active Focus).
 This feature is backwards-compatible with existing versions of Iterable's iOS SDK, but it only affects users running iOS 15 or higher.
-For more information, read Template Options for Push Notifications.
+For more information, read Creating Push Notification Templates.

 Before you can send Time Sensitive notifications, your engineering team will need to add the Time Sensitive Notifications capability to your app in Xcode, and then release a new version.